Faculty: D. Kuzmanovic, C. Wolovich, J. Herget+.

 The Biology Department offers a program which provides students with a solid and comprehensive foundation in biology, preparing them to enter a variety of professional fields or transfer to a graduate or health-professional program.
 Students majoring in Biology may earn either a Bachelor of Arts degree or a Bachelor of Science degree, both of which require a minimum of 35 hours in Biology.
 Bachelor of Arts degree candidates must show competence at the intermediate level of a foreign language.

 Biology majors are required to take a set of core courses: Biology 121, 122, 308, 317, 360, and 420.
 In addition, majors must take Chemistry 221, 222, and 331; Math 131; Physics 201 and 202; and a statistics course.
 Students are encouraged to conduct a senior thesis project.
-Students must maintain a 2.5 grade average overall and attain a C or better in all Biology courses.
+Students must maintain a 2.5 grade average overall and attain a C or better in all required math and science courses.

 - Environmental Biology/Ecology (interactions of organisms with the biotic and abiotic environment): Biology 112, 115, 209, 221, 312, and 410.

-- Secondary Education (students seeking Illinois certification to teach secondary school biology): Biology 115, 221, 312, and 366.
+- Secondary Education (students seeking Illinois licensure to teach secondary school biology): Biology 115, 221, 312, and 366.
 For other requirements, consult the Education Department.

 To enhance the scope of their education, students are also encouraged to enroll in at least three hours of career experience/internship.
 The Biology Department and the Career Services Office will assist the student in locating a suitable position.